 Well, we have definitely covered a lot of ground here and provided a lot of options.
 You will need to decide what features and accessories you want from a yoga mat.
 Whether you want an entire set, with blocks, towels, etc, or if you just want a mat.
 There are a variety of options to choose from.
 My hope is that I have provided you with some excellent choices, done some of the research for you and have helped you make an informed decision.

-If you are looking for other yoga mat options, are beyond the beginner stage, check out my post about the best yoga mats for 2018
+If you are looking for other yoga mat options, and are beyond the beginner stage, check out my post about yoga mats here.

 If you have any other questions or need additional help, please send me an email, or use the comments section below.